aerix-nl/nota/README.md

 ## Usage

-To get a feel of Nota, run  the following line:
+To get a feel of Nota, run the following line in the package root:
 ````
-node dist/nota.js --template=example-aerix --data=json/example.json
+./nota --template=example-aerix
 ````

-When finished Nota has rendered a simple PDF page, consisting of some custom rendering of data.
-Change the company logo image and try modifing the example data to see how easy it is to customise your own invoice.
+When finished Nota has rendered a simple PDF page, consisting of some custom rendering of preview data as declared in the template `bower.json`.
+Change the company logo image and try modifing the example data to see how easy it is to customise it and create your own invoice.

-Try some of the simpler static "Hello World" templates and customize them with any inline CSS, linked stylesheets or JavaScript.
-Any of the assets like images you use should be available in the template directory.
-You can also write in SASS and CoffeeScript and have it automagically compiled by running `grunt` in de Nota root.
+Try `./nota --list` for a list of example templates.
+Some of the simpler static "Hello World" templates can be extended with any inline CSS, linked stylesheets or JavaScript.
+You can also write in SASS and CoffeeScript and have it automagically compiled by running `grunt` in the template root.

 Add the switch `--template=<dir>` to select a template by directory.
-Add the switch `--data=<path>` with a path from the Nota root directory to the JSON that should be rendered.
+Add the switch `--data=<path>` with a path if any JSON should rendered.
 Add the switch `--port=<port>` with a port (larger than 1024) to select which port to use.
-This is useful for situations in which you are rendering lots of PDFs simultaneously.
+This is useful for situations in which you are working on lots of PDFs simultaneously.

 By default Nota will output the PDF in the root rolder of itself, in a file called `output.pdf`.
 When this is not want you want, simply add